Chia-Network/chialisp-web/docs/puzzles/offers.md

 These downsides will likely be acceptable in most cases, so "cancel on the blockchain" is the default option.

 2. Cancel locally only.
-This option should only be used if the Maker has not been sent to anyone else.
+This option should only be used if the Maker has not sent the offer file to anyone else.

 This option will simply notify Alice's wallet that the transaction has been canceled, so the coins will no longer be reserved.
 There is no blockchain transaction, so the two disadvantages of "Cancel on the blockchain" don't apply here -- the cancellation happens instantly and there is no need for a transaction fee.
 The downside of this option is that if the offer file ever leaves Alice's computer, a Taker can still take the offer (as long as Alice's coins have not been spent).